The Jaket Foundation

 Trustees:

-• Phillip T. Gross - Co-founder of Adage Capital Management, LP; passionate about skiing and youth services organizations in Boston
+• Phillip T. Gross - Co-founder of Adage Capital Management, LP; passionate about skiing and youth services organisations in Boston

 • Elizabeth Cochary Gross - Co-trustee